The QBI Deduction: A 20% Discount on Business Income

 Bob's Firm: Bob is less brilliant but hires two junior drafters, paying them $80,000 each ($160k total wages).

-Result: His tentative QBI deduction is 23% of $400k = $92,000.
-His limit is 50% of wages ($160k * 50% = $80,000).
-The limit ($80k) caps the deduction.
+Result: His tentative QBI deduction is 20% of $400k = $80,000.
+His wage limit is 50% of wages ($160k * 50% = $80,000) — just enough to allow the full amount.
 Deduction = $80,000.

 By hiring staff, Bob saved roughly $28,000 in taxes compared to Alice.